WatashiwaSid/c-dev/Functions/readme.md

 - Functions without arguements and with return value
 - Function without arguements and without return value.

+## Recursion
+- Recursive functions or Recursion is a process when a function calls itself until solution is derived.
+- A termination condition has has to be imposed on recursive function to stop them executing itself forever.
+- A value at which the function does not recurr itself is called base value.

+  **Note** that any problem that can be solved *recursively*, can also be solved *iteratively*.

 # Index
 ### Read in order